-This tax strategy which has been approved by the Board of directors, sets out the tax strategy of Car Benefit Holdings Limited and its subsidiaries (‘’the Group’’).
+The publication and content of this strategy statement, which has been approved by the Board of directors, is regarded as satisfying the statutory obligation under Schedule 19, Finance Act 2016 for Car Benefit Holdings Limited and its Subsidiaries (‘’the Group’’).

-We are committed to a tax strategy that is both open and compliant.
-As a large group, we recognise the importance of being transparent regarding the taxes we pay.
+The Group is committed to a tax strategy that is both open and compliant.
+As a large group, we recognise the importance of being transparent regarding the taxes we, the Group pay.

-Our tax contribution goes significantly beyond the corporate tax paid by the Group on its profits.
-We pay a significant amount of payroll taxes, in addition to operating as a collector of taxes through the PAYE and VAT systems.
+The tax contribution of the Group goes significantly beyond the corporate tax paid on its profits.
+The Group pays a significant amount of payroll taxes, in addition to operating as a collector of taxes through the Pay as You Earn (PAYE) and Value Added Tax (VAT) systems.

 - Meet all legal requirements and to make all appropriate tax returns and tax payments.

 - Consider the tax impact in major or complex business decisions.

 - Operate in an environment where we consider tax in the context of our reputation and brand.